 Hearing loss can affect anyone, and at any point during a person’s life.
 It affects different people to varying degrees and for different reasons, and can be triggered by any number of environmental and biological factors.

 Because hearing loss typically develops gradually, you may not notice the loss of subtle everyday sounds such as a ticking clock or a rustling newspaper.
 Before you realize it, you are missing sounds critical to effective communication.
-Hearing instrument specialist Dr. Traynor can help you recapture these sounds and enjoy the world around you.
+Our Audiologists can help you recapture these sounds and enjoy the world around you.

 Living with untreated loss means difficulties in conversations with loved ones, at social gatherings, and work settings.
 Untreated, hearing loss makes it challenging to keep up with everyday life.
 Treatment can lead to a better quality of life by improving personal relationships, reducing anger and frustration, and providing better control of one’s life.